 ● And the first catamaran global distribution network

-Soon, Fred and Bruno were creating new boats as fast as possible and opting for radical changes to meet demands from the U.S., which soon makes up half of Lagoon’s orders.
-The 1997 Paris boat show cements the team’s commitment to new designs and future growth.
+Soon, Fred and Bruno were producing new boats as fast as possible.
+And by opting for radical changes to meet demands from the U.S. market, they soon made up half of Lagoon’s orders.
+The Paris Boat Show of 1997 cemented the team’s commitment to new designs and substantail future growth.

 Francois Chalain helped the team to have faith in their convictions and Dieter gave them the keys to an organization that remains, to this day, light, mobile, responsive, and united.